Please Rotate Your Device

 Muse is your meditation personal assistant who monitors your brain waves and provides you feedback on when you are not relaxing.
 Muse allows you to mediate for just 3 minutes per day so that you can unwind when your business is hectic.

-Blue Apron takes the guesswork out of eating healthy when you’re busy.
-It’s a subscription based healthy food delivery platform so you can get the nourishment you need without going to the grocery store.
+Blue Apron takes the guesswork out of eating healthy when you are busy.
+It is a subscription based healthy food delivery platform so you can get the nourishment you need without going to the grocery store.

 Gary Vaynerchuck is a $@&#ing living legend.
 Every business owner and entrepreneur should be consuming his content daily.

 Tony Robbins needs no introduction.
-Spend the 90 minutes to watch his special on Netflix – I am Not Your Guru – you see what happens in his special programs.
-It’s pretty awesome.
+Spend the 90 minutes to watch his special on Netflix I am Not Your Guru and you see what happens in his special programs.
+It is pretty awesome.
 Tony has also become such a powerful digital marketer that Sumo just featured him in an epic article here: Growing Your Web Presence.

 Tim Ferriss, the author of the 4 Hour Work Week, is smart, insightful and thoughtful.
 He also has such a soothing voice on his podcast that my kids are actually quiet and entranced in the car.
 Thanks Tim!